-If you frequently rely on this mode, add a shortcut to the Quick Settings panel, which you’ll see when you swipe down from the top of the screen.
-For easy access, just tap the edit pencil in the bottom left corner of the menu, then hold and drag the Battery Saver button into Quick Settings.
+If you frequently rely on this mode, add a shortcut to the Quick Settings panel, which you’ll see when you open the notification drawer (swipe down from the top of the screen with one finger) or fully display the menu (swipe down from the top of the screen with two fingers).
+For easy access to Battery Saver, tap the edit pencil in the bottom left corner of the Quick Settings menu, then hold and drag the Battery Saver button into Quick Settings.

 Doze eases your idle phone into a deeper sleep